To increase night sky access, improve nighttime visibility, and reduce the consequences of development for wildlife and people.

 Exterior lighting for residential areas

 Meet either Option 1 or Option 2 for all exterior lighting in new residential construction and residential buildings undergoing major renovations.
 Existing residential construction is exempt.
+Projects may use different options for uplight and light trespass.

 Option 1.
 BUG rating method